craigshoemaker/static-web-apps-cli/readme.md

 The SWA CLI is built on top of the following components:

-- A **Reverse Proxy** is the heart of the SWA CLI; it's the piece that forwards all HTTP requests to the appropriate components:
+- A **reverse proxy** is the heart of the SWA CLI; it's the piece that forwards all HTTP requests to the appropriate components:
   - `/.auth/**` requests are forwarded to the Auth emulator server.
   - `/api/**` requests are forwarded to the localhost API function (if available).
   - `/**` all other requests are forwarded to the static assets server (serving the front-end app).
-- The **Auth emulator server** emulates the whole authentication flow.
+- The **auth emulator server** emulates the whole authentication flow.
-- The **Static content server** serves the local app static content.
+- The **static content server** serves the local app static content.
-- The **Serverless API server** is served by Azure Functions Core Tools.
+- The **serverless API server** is served by Azure Functions Core Tools.

 ## Want to help? [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/azure/static-web-apps-cli/issues)